dataceum/dataceum/README.md

 ---

-I am certified **IT/Technical Project Manager** (Certified Scrum Master) and a **Data Analytics/Science** enthusiast.
-I am also a certified Data Analyst having successufly completed the Udacity Data Analyst Nanodegree
+I am certified **Technical Project Manager** (Certified Scrum Master) and a **Data Analytics/Science** enthusiast.
+I am also a certified Data Analyst having successufly completed the Udacity Data Analyst Nanodegree and a number of other professional courses in Data Analytics, Data Science and Machine Learning.

 Technology stack that I am proficient in include the following: